samarsinghal/appmod-blueprints/platform/infra/terraform/README.md

 export TF_VAR_cluster_name=dev-platform
 export TF_VAR_aws_region=us-west-2

 Note: Setup takes up to 1-2 hours to complete.
 Ensure IAM role/token do not time out during the changes.
-If so re-run the script.
+If timed out,please re-run the script.

+Note: There may be some 409 errors on Terraform due to policy name conflict and can be safely ignored as they will not impact any features.

 # Terraform Destroy